 However, the differences between these earlier forms of royal symbolism and the situation facing the crown in the years before the 1914 were marked.
 George V and his advisors were confronted by the triple challenges of mature working-class industrial politics, a rapidly shifting party-political system, and range of new or transformed media cultures—all of which had implications for the survival of the monarchy in its nineteenth-century forms.
 These factors were kaleidoscoped together in ways that produced a crisis moment or conjuncture for the monarchy, as George Dangerfield argued in his pioneering account of the death of “Liberal England.”

-One immediate response was the royal visits of 1912 and 1913, which form the second part of the article.
+One immediate response was the royal visits of 1912 and 1913, discussed in the second part of the article.
 The industrial tours taken together provide evidence of a major shift in the performance of monarchy.
 The initial itinerary, which covered Cardiff, the mining districts and steel works of the South Wales coalfield, and Bristol in June 1912, was followed by a visit to Yorkshire less than two weeks later.
 Both were a learning curve for the king and queen and their advisors.
 The more extensive tour of Lancashire the following year, which covered not just the cotton towns but Liverpool and Manchester as well, showed a consolidation of the experience gained in South Wales and Yorkshire.

 I analyze these tours together because their underlying paradigm about democracy, class, and royal accessibility remained broadly similar, even though the political and industrial cultures in each of the areas varied considerably.
 George V invested heavily in a formal, ceremonial monarchy throughout his reign, both at home and across the empire.
 His personal decision to visit India as emperor soon after his accession culminated in the sumptuous Durbar of 1911, which saw the king and queen, crowned and robed, enter a massive amphitheatre to receive homage from the Indian princes.
 The following day, the royal couple appeared at Red Fort to receive half a million people (figure 1).
 These traditional displays of authority have attracted much more historical attention than the seemingly mundane industrial visits made at home, but for the British monarchy, the informal appearances by George V were significantfor the British monarchy.